-As of March 31, 2024 and December 31, 2023 the Company had cash, cash equivalents and short-term investments of \$125.4 million and \$127.2 million, respectively.
+As of September 30, 2024 and December 31, 2023 the Company had cash, cash equivalents and short-term investments of \$237.1 million and \$127.2 million, respectively.

 The Company began generating revenue from its principal operations in 2019.
 The Company has a limited operating history, and the revenue and income potential of the Company's business and market are unproven.
 The Company has experienced recurring net losses and negative cash flows from operating activities since its inception.
-For the three months ended March 31, 2024 and 2023, the Company incurred losses from operations of \$10.7 million and \$13.1 million, respectively.
+For the three months ended September 30, 2024 and 2023, the Company incurred losses from operations of \$9.2 million and \$12.5 million, respectively.
+For the nine months ended September 30, 2024 and 2023, the Company incurred losses from operations of \$28.2 million and \$39.2 million, respectively.
 Based on the Company's anticipated sales growth in relation to the anticipated costs associated with, among other things, its continuing research and development activities and the expansion of its sales and marketing activities, the Company expects to continue to incur net operating losses into the foreseeable future.
 Successful transition to attaining profitable operations is dependent upon gaining market acceptance of the Company's products and achieving a level of revenues adequate to support the Company's cost structure.

 The accompanying condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern.
 The Company believes that existing cash resources will be sufficient to meet projected operating requirements for at least 12 months from the date of issuance of the accompanying condensed consolidated financial statements, however for the near future, the Company expects to continue to incur operating losses and negative cash flows.
-The Company plans to continue to fund its losses from operations using its cash, cash equivalents and short-term investments as of March 31, 2024 and meet its future capital funding needs through equity or debt financings, other third-party funding, collaborations, strategic alliances and licensing arrangements or a combination of these.
+The Company plans to continue to fund its losses from operations using its cash, cash equivalents and short-term investments as of September 30, 2024 and meet its future capital funding needs through equity or debt financings, other third-party funding, collaborations, strategic alliances and licensing arrangements or a combination of these.
 If the Company raises additional funds by issuing equity securities, its stockholders may experience dilution.
 Any future debt financing into which the Company enters may impose additional covenants that restrict operations, including limitations on its ability to incur liens or additional debt, pay dividends, repurchase common stock, make certain investments or engage in certain merger, consolidation or asset sale transactions.
 Any debt financing or additional equity raise may contain terms that are not favorable to the Company or its stockholders.
 If the Company is required to enter into collaborations and other arrangements to address its liquidity needs, it may have to give up certain rights that limit its ability to develop and commercialize product candidates or may have other terms that are not favorable to the Company or its stockholders, which could materially and adversely affect its business and financial prospects.
 There can be no assurance that the Company will be able to obtain additional financing on acceptable terms, or at all.
-If the Company is not able to secure adequate additional funding, the Company may be forced to make reductions in spending, extend payment terms with suppliers, liquidate asse
+If the Company is not able to secure adequate additional funding, the Company may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
+Any of these actions could materially harm the Company's business, results of operations and future prospects.